All The Gear You Need To Get Started Carp Fishing

 They also cost 1/3 or less what the Shimano Baitrunner can be found for.
 This means you can outfit your entire rod pod and get on the water a lot sooner.
 Four years gives you plenty of time to save up for the last reel you’ll need.

 If you have $500 to spend on reels to get started then it can only help, but I personally don’t have that into my entire kit.
-Yoshikawa reels can be found here.
-If you’re looking into something more like the Shimano Baitrunner, they can be found here.
+Yoshikawa reels can be found here for under $50.
+If you’re looking into something more like the Shimano Baitrunner, they can be found here for. for $180 to $250 depending on the model.
 I have a break-down of the Yoshikawa reel here.

 GOOD FISHING LINE FOR A GREAT PRICE